 2. Hard Infrastructure

-Hard infrastructure is comprised of all the physical systems that are crucial to running a modern, industrialized economy.
+Hard infrastructure comprises all the physical systems that are crucial to running a modern, industrialized economy.
 It includes transport systems such as roads and highways and telecommunication services such as telephone lines and broadband systems.

 3. Critical Infrastructure